-Last but not the least, you or someone in your team will have to own the content calendar and push for its adoption, at least in the beginning.
+Last but not least, you or someone in your team will have to own the content calendar and push for its adoption, at least in the beginning.

 Being able to track all your content as it is being developed will give you a better sense of whether you are meeting your deadlines and if you need to modify anything in your content creation process.

-And the ability to keep track of and scale your content creation can make a big difference in the success of your sales and marketing efforts.
+Building and using a content planner does take some work and patience, but it’s worth it.
+The ability to keep track of and scale your content creation can make a big difference in the success of your sales and marketing efforts.

 So try out your free template to get started with an editorial calendar today!
 And once you modify it based on your unique process, make sure to maintain the same for accuracy.